Balancing-based model reduction for switched descriptor systems: Introduction

 \subsection{Literature review and state-of-the-art}

-Our method is mainly inspired by \cite{PonGB20} and \cite{HosT23}, with \cite{HosT23} based on the thesis \cite{Hos22}, appears to be the only reference for \MOR for switched descriptor systems.
-Nevertheless, \cite{HosT23} is restricted to \SDAEs where the switching sequence is known a priori and no error certification is provided.
-Moreover, the authors of \cite{HosT23} explicitly mention that in the current version, their algorithm is limited to small or medium-sized problems and thus not readily available for the large-scale setting.
+Our method is mainly inspired by \cite{ManU26} and \cite{HosT23}, where \cite{HosT23} is based on the thesis \cite{Hos22}.
+The latter two publications appear to be the only references for \MOR for switched descriptor systems.
+Nevertheless, \cite{HosT23} is restricted to \SDAE where the switching sequence is known a priori and no error certification is provided.
 Let us also mention \cite{SajCZS13}, where a dimensionality reduction of a switched descriptor system is realized via one of the Wong sequences defined in \eqref{eqn:WongSequences}, which is subsequently used to obtain stability conditions \cite{SajCZS19}.